HomeSite Map

 As seen throughout their songwriting career, Lennon and McCartney liked to tinker with other genres of music.
 The "White Album," for instance, can easily be described as a cornucopia of just about every style and era of popular music imaginable.

 What was incredible was their ability to hit the nail on the head in whatever attempt they made (with a little help from friend George Martin, of course).
-As to their dabbling in country and western music back in 1964, even though they couldn't help but create it as a mixture with pop music sensibilities, the result was convincing enough to spur country superstar Rosanne Cash to record her version of the song and take it to number one on the Billboard country chart in 1989.
+As to their dabbling in country and western music back in 1964, even though they couldn't help but create it as a mixture with pop music sensibilities, the result was convincing enough to spur country superstar Rosanne Cash to record her version of the song and take it to #1 on the Billboard country chart in 1989.
 So you can add that to the testimony that you can't keep a good Beatles song down!

 Song Summary